Apology to Australia's Indigenous peoples: Howard government

+Rudd government

-After the 2007 election of the Rudd Government, Labor Prime Minister Kevin Rudd announced on 11 December 2007 that the government would make an apology to Indigenous Australians, the wording of which would be decided in consultation with Aboriginal leaders.
+After the 2007 election of the Rudd government, Labor Prime Minister Kevin Rudd announced on 11 December 2007 that the government would make an apology to Indigenous Australians, the wording of which would be decided in consultation with Aboriginal leaders.

 The Liberal Party opposition was split on the issue.
-Its leader Brendan Nelson initially said that an apology would risk encouraging a "culture of guilt" in Australia.
+Its leader, Brendan Nelson, initially said that an apology would risk encouraging a "culture of guilt" in Australia.
 However, support for an apology was expressed by other senior Liberals, such as Malcolm Turnbull, Peter Costello, Bill Heffernan, and former Liberal Prime Minister Malcolm Fraser.
 Former Liberal minister Judi Moylan said: "I think as a nation we owe an apology.
-We shouldn't be thinking about it as an individual apology — it's an apology that is coming from the nation state because it was governments that did these things."
+We shouldn't be thinking about it as an individual apology — it's an apology that is coming from the nation state because it was governments that did these things".
 Nelson later said that he supported the government apology.
 Following a party meeting, the Liberal Party as a whole expressed its support for an apology, and it achieved bipartisan consensus.
-Nelson stated: "I, on behalf of the Coalition, of the alternative government of Australia, are[sic] providing in-principle support for the offer of an apology to the forcibly removed generations of Aboriginal children."
+Nelson stated, "I, on behalf of the Coalition, of the alternative government of Australia, are[sic] providing in-principle support for the offer of an apology to the forcibly removed generations of Aboriginal children".

 Lyn Austin, chairwoman of Stolen Generations Victoria, expressed why she believed an apology was necessary, recounting her experiences as a stolen child:

 I thought I was being taken just for a few days.
 I can recall seeing my mother standing on the side of the road with her head in her hands, crying, and me in the black FJ Holden wondering why she was so upset.
 A few hundred words can't fix this all but it's an important start and it's a beginning[...]

 I see myself as that little girl, crying myself to sleep at night, crying and wishing I could go home to my family.
 Everything's gone, the loss of your culture, the loss of your family, all these things have a big impact.

-The apology
+Details

-At 9:30am on 13 February 2008, Rudd presented the apology to Indigenous Australians as a motion to be voted on by the house.
+On 13 February 2008, Rudd presented the apology to Indigenous Australians as a motion to be voted on by the house.
 It has since been referred to as the National Apology, or simply The Apology.